 I make my own pesto but you can easily buy it at the store for convenience.
 You know I am all about simplifying things, but if you have a few extra minutes I urge you to make your own.

 Homemade pesto is INCREDIBLE.
 Fresh basil is EVERYTHING.

 If you are looking for some other easy dinner recipes, check out this Easy Baked Ziti, Eggplant Parmesan, Slow Cooker Thai Chicken Soup and this Healthy Mexican Casserole.
 They would all taste even better with some Spiked Apple Cider!

 The possibilities are endless and it's so easy to swap out ingredients when there is a food allergy.
 Go ahead, have some fun and experiment!

-It really doesn't get easier than this.
-And bonus points that it has a pretty presentation that you can make it for guests.
+It really doesn't get easier than these stuffed chicken breasts.
+And bonus points that it has a gorgeous presentation that you can make it for guests.

 As many of you know I follow a low carb, sugar free, grain free, gluten free diet.
 This is an absolutely perfect example of how delicious this way of eating can be.